-If after nine months a participant remains unsuccessful in finding unsubsidized employment sufficient to meet the 32/35 weekly participation requirement, the above process will be repeated until the participant's time-clock expires and is no longer eligible for welfare-to-work services.
+If after nine months a participant remains unsuccessful in finding unsubsidized employment sufficient to meet the 32/35 weekly participation requirement, the above process will be repeated.

-Finding Organizations Interested in Providing Slots for Community Service Participants
+Finding Organizations Interested in Providing Slots for Community Service Interns

 DPSS intends to use the current inventory of public and nonprofit agencies interested in providing training slots for CalWORKs participants.
-This inventory, currently maintained through a contractor, contains approximately 400 sites and about 1,800 slots.
-These slots are not currently Grant-Based OJT Community Service slots, but represent a potential source, as many have experience participating in the Grant-Based Community Service program.
+This inventory, currently maintained thorough a contractor contains approximately 400 sites and about 1800 slots.
+These slots are not currently Community Service slots, but represent a potential source.

 It is felt that outreaching to this pool of prospective providers will provide sufficient slots to handle the initial placement needs of the program.
-To make use of this potential resource, a Community Service Employer Outreach packet has been developed to ask current providers if their organization is interested in providing slots for CalWORKs Community Service Participants.
+To make use of this potential resource, a Community Service Employer Outreach packet has been developed to ask current providers if their organization is interested in providing slots for CalWORKs Community Service Interns.

-Slots for Non-English/Non-Spanish-Speaking Community Service Participants
+Slots for Non-English/Non-Spanish-speaking Community Service Interns

-While modification of the existing inventory will suffice for English- and Spanishspeaking participants, particular attention must be paid to finding agencies that can accommodate the needs of the non-English/non-Spanish-speaking participants.
+While modification of the existing inventory will suffice for English- and Spanish-speaking Interns, particular attention must be paid to finding agencies that can accommodate the needs of the non-English/non-Spanish-speaking Interns.